hci-lab-um/web-ssvep-stimuli-generators/README.md

 CSS and WebGL were adopted to implement four cross-platform Steady State Visually Evoked Potential (SSVEP) stimuli-generator libraries, whose stimuli are produced via constant-period and square wave approximation techniques, for use in a Brain-Computer Interface (BCI) context.
 These libraries are configured to run as spellers, yet can easily be altered to cater for a wide range of use cases.

-These libraries were developed by Alison Camilleri to fulfill part of the requirements for the award of a Master of Science in Computer Information Systems degree.

 More information about these libraries can be found in this peer reviewed publication by the same authors: [Towards Accurate Browser-based SSVEP Stimuli Generation](https://www.scitepress.org/Papers/2020/101594/pdf/index.html).

-Supervisory team:
-- [Dr Chris Porter](https://www.um.edu.mt/profile/chrisporter) - Department of Computer Information Systems - Faculty of ICT
-- [Dr Tracey Camilleri](https://www.um.edu.mt/profile/traceycamilleri) - Department of Systems & Control Engineering - Faculty of Engineering

-## Library Progress (Garrett)
-### Improvements
-- Allow users to specify arbitrary elements to use as stimuli (rather than class annotation and using querySelector).
-- Removed loose global variables
-- Minimized redundant code (e.g. calculateRefreshRate ) and moved to `src/common.js` and the `index.js` files for each subdirectory.
-- Converted to ES6 import / export syntax to allow developers to apply library code when they wish to

-## Issues
-- Position WebGL Canvas behind arbitrary elements across an entire a webpage *with scrolling*.
-- Implement CSS data-dark-color attribute changes

 ## Usage
 To run a specific library, the stimulator's files must be served locally, e.g. using Microsoft Internet Information Services (IIS). ```http://localhost``` should be used as the first part of the web address to launch the library's relevant HTML file within the browser.